sf-wdi-gaia/intro-ruby-1/README.md

 - List Ruby data types.
 - Leverage JavaScript experience to recognize patterns and structures in Ruby.
+- Articulate strategies to learn new programming languages and frameworks.
-- Run Ruby code in an interactive command line interface or from a file.
+- Run Ruby code in an interactive CLI or from a file.

 ### Where should we be now?